laice/goontube-genie/README.md

 # goontube-genie
-A chrome extension for customizing interactions with the goontube client
+A chrome extension for customizing interactions with the goontube client.
+Now supports youtube, dailymotion and vimeo apis!

 # installation
 * Download the highest numbered goontube-genie-XX.crx file from the /bin folder above